andreshungbz/nixconfig/README.md

 # Nix Configuration

-Welcome to my Nix configuration for both macOS and NixOS.
-This repository contains configuration files and package setup for each host of a respective system.
-Some configurations are shared between the two systems and between different hosts.

-Feel free to explore the repository and take ideas for your Nix configuration!
+This repository contains the nix configurations for a variety of my devices.
+It also has configurations for some miscellaneous programs.
+Feel free to explore the repository and take ideas for your Nix configuration.

+## Structure

+- `/common`: dotfiles and Home Manager modules.
+- `/home`: Home Manager configurations.
+- `/macos`: nix-darwin configurations.
+- `/nixos`: NixOS configurations.

 ## Attributions